 Being made redundant can knock your confidence.
 At difficult times like this, when our confidence is low, it can be hard to embrace new ideas and challenge ourselves to do something different.

 When your confidence is low, it can definitely help to have someone work with you to identify your strengths and achievements, and even discover skills and abilities you didn’t know you possessed.
-An outplacement specialist can show you how to adapt these and transfer them to another setting.
+Outplacement can show you how to adapt these and transfer them to another setting.
 This can enable you to regain your lost confidence and increase your belief in yourself.

 Time to focus on your future